sureshjayachandhiran/sureshjayachandhiran/README.md

 </h1>

 # 💫 About Me:
-Hi, I'm Suresh, a UI/UX Designer passionate about crafting intuitive and engaging digital experiences.<br>
+Hi, I'm Suresh, a Web Designer passionate about crafting intuitive and engaging digital experiences.<br>
 I focus on designing clean, user-friendly interfaces for both web and mobile platforms.

 ## 🌐 Socials: